-6.17 The most recent Monetary Policy Report was published by the Bank of England on 4 August 2022.
-This report set out inflation projections though to 2025 which are set out in the following chart.

-6.18 In August 2022, the Bank of England were projecting that inflation would peak at 13.1% in quarter 4 of 2022 before dropping to around 5% by quarter 4 of 2023 and not reaching the 2% target until the end of quarter 2 in 2024.
-Other

-- external commentators have suggested that these projections may be exceeded. - 6.19 Under the mid-range scenario, it is assumed that the average level of general inflation for 2023/24 is 6% reducing to 2% by 2026/27.
-Under the optimistic and pessimistic scenarios, it is assumed that inflation rates reduce from 5% and 7% to 1% and 3% respectively. - 6.20 However, there are also several areas of Council activity where annual cost increases may be significantly more than the level of general inflation.
-These include energy and fuel where significantly higher increases have been assumed in earlier years. - 6.21 As the Council also acts as a commissioner of services rather than direct provider, this element of the Revenue Budget may also be exposed to increases beyond that of general levels of inflation e.g. living wage commitments.
+- 7.18 The most recent Monetary Policy Report was published by the Bank of England on 3 August 2023.
+This report set out inflation projections though to 2025 which are set out in Chart 1 above. - 7.19 The update, in August 2023, advised that the Bank of England expected inflation to fall further, to around 5% by the end of 2023.
+Beyond 2023, inflation is expected to fall further in 2024 to reach the Bank of England's 2% target by early 2025.
+External commentators have suggested that these projections may be optimistic. - 7.20 Under the mid-range scenario, it is assumed that the average level of general inflation for 2024/25 is 3.5% reducing to 2% by 2026/27 and beyond.
+Under the optimistic scenario, inflation reduces from 2.5% to 1% over the same time period and from 4.5% to 3% under the pessimistic scenario. - 7.21 However, there are also several areas of Council activity where annual cost increases may be significantly more than the level of general inflation.
+These include energy and fuel where significantly higher increases have been assumed in earlier years. - 7.22 As the Council also acts as a commissioner of services rather than direct provider, this element of the Revenue Budget may also be exposed to increases beyond that of general levels of inflation e.g. living wage commitments.